peteroupc/peteroupc.github.io/morealg.md

 - The coefficients are arbitrary, but can be split into two parts.
 - The coefficients alternate in sign, and their absolute values form a decreasing sequence.
-- The coefficients are non-negative and sum to 1 or less.
+- The coefficients are nonnegative and sum to 1 or less.
-- The coefficients are non-negative and may sum to 1 or greater.
+- The coefficients are nonnegative and may sum to 1 or greater.

 > **Note:** In theory, the power series can contain coefficients that are irrational numbers or sum to an irrational number, but the algorithms to simulate such series can be inexact in practice.
 Also, not all power series that admit a Bernoulli factory are covered by the algorithms in this section.
 They include:
 >